maslinych/daba/docs/INSTALL.md

 #### Step 1.
 Install Python

-If you do not have Python 2.7 installed, navigate to the [Python downloads page](https://www.python.org/downloads/windows/) and choose the latest Python 2.7 distribution.
-Please note that daba won't work with Python 3.*.
+If you do not have Python installed, navigate to the [Python downloads page](https://www.python.org/downloads/windows/) and choose the latest Python 3 distribution.
+Please note that Python 2.7 is no longer suported, and daba is now ported to Python 3.

 **Important note:** When running the Python installation wizard make sure that you do not skip the Customization screen.
 You need to enable